 Recently someone asked me the question, "Why do you teach yoga?".
 The response fell effortlessly from my mouth, "I teach yoga because I practice yoga.
 Also because it is an interesting and informative process and I believe everyone should somehow keep connected with the process of being informed."

 My personal practice of yoga is to establish a relationship with myself through process.
-To show up as myself in whatever why the is and to nurture the components that lie in the traditions and philosophies of yoga.
+To show up as myself in whatever that is and to nurture the components that lie in the traditions and philosophies of yoga.
 The classes I teach always invite participants to a place where they rejoice in what is, to educate about the fortifying qualities of alignment in postures combined with fluency of their breath.
 I look forward to sharing with others this discipline (yoga) as well as the freedom and inquiry to transform.

 200 hour certified Kripalu Yoga Instructor & 500 hour certified with Noah Mazé and is currently involved in an in-depth training with Noah to be a certified YogaMazé instructor.
 Philosophy teacher is Douglas Brooks.